 Arizona Amateur – Match Play Rounds

-Yardages and hole placements will vary to maximize risk-reward choices, to maximize the benefit for positioning shots, and to reward excellent play.
-The goal is to identify the best player, which may prove too difficult for many.
-This is best achieved with a selection of 12 difficult placements and 6 moderate placements.
+The goal is to identify the best Yardages and hole placements will vary to maximize risk-reward choices, to maximize the benefit for positioning shots, and to reward excellent play.
+The goal is to identify the best player, which may prove overly difficult for some.
+This is best achieved with a selection of 12 difficult and 6 moderate hole placements.